 Yes, Indian VFX artists and animators are in huge demand in Hollywood.

 More and more Hollywood studios are turning to the vast pool of young specialists in India to work on the visual effects of their movies.
 The gravity-defying, awe-inspiring sequences that seem to explode on screen are actually created halfway across the world in a studio in Mumbai, Bengaluru, Hyderabad, or Chennai.

 If your heart almost jumped out of your mouth when James Bond skydive from a plane or skied on dangerously tall mountains in Skyfall, you have a group of Indian visual effects artists to thank (or blame)!
 It was a large team of special effects artists in Bangalore that worked on these jaw-dropping sequences in the 007 film.

-And next time you are watching the insanely popular television series Game of Thrones and say to yourself, “man, those dragons look realistic,” knows that these fire-breathing creatures were brought to life in a studio in India.
+And next time you are watching the insanely popular television series Game of Thrones and say to yourself, “Man, those dragons look realistic,” know that these fire-breathing creatures were brought to life by one of the many Indian VFX companies.

 The point we are trying to make is that India is emerging as the undisputed leader of the animation and visual effects industry.
 According to data shared by a FICCI-KPMG report on the country’s media and entertainment industry, India’s animation industry generated a whopping Rs 4,490 crore in revenue in 2014 – an increase of 13% from the previous year.

 If you thought that was good news, wait till you hear this.
 The industry is all set to double in size to Rs 9,550 crore within five years.

 Post production work coming to India is actually nothing new.
 In the past, most of the post production work for Hollywood movies used to be done at studios in LA.
 While they got the good stuff (read primary shots), studios in India used to get the leftovers (read secondary shots).